product_id = 1863403143217variant_id = 14563223076913template_name =

 As soon as your sample has been analysed, you will be able to view your individual results report in the My cerascreen® mobile app or by logging in on our website, where you can also print the report.

-Frequently asked questions about the Milk and Egg Allergy Test
+Frequently asked questions about Dairy + Egg Allergy Test

-Why should I test for a milk or egg allergy?
+Why should I test for a dairy or egg allergy?

 Milk and eggs are among the foods that most frequently trigger allergies.
 Milk and egg allergies are especially common in children, but still occur in adulthood.